 The sexual history of the Complainant or Respondent will never be used to prove character or reputation.
 Evidence related to the prior sexual history of the parties is generally not used in determining whether a violation of this policy has occurred and will only be considered under limited circumstances when relevant and appropriate.
 For example, if consent is at issue, the sexual history between the parties may be relevant to determine the nature and manner of communications between the parties, which may inform the determination whether consent was sought and reasonably appeared to have been given during the incident in question.
-As set forth in the consent definition, even in the context of a relationship, consent to one sexual act does not constitute consent to another sexual history may be relevant to explain injury, to provide proof of a pattern, or to address another specific issue raised in the investigation.
-The investigator will determine the relevant end will be informed if evidence of prior or subsequent conduct is deemed relevant.
+As set forth in the consent definition, even in the context of a relationship, consent to one sexual act does not constitute consent to another sexual act, and consent on one occasion does not constitute consent on a subsequent occasion.
+In addition, prior sexual history may be relevant to explain injury, to provide proof of a pattern, or to address another specific issue raised in the investigation.
+The investigator will determine the relevance of this information and both parties will be informed if evidence of prior or subsequent conduct is deemed relevant.